ArticySoftware/ArticyXDemoProjectForUnreal-ManiacManfred/Plugins/ArticyXImporter/README.md

 ### Importer Modes

-- **Full Reimport**: This option will always regenerate code and compile it, and afterwards generate the articy assets
+- **Full Reimport**: This option will always regenerate code and compile it, and afterward generate the articy assets
 - **Import Changes**: This option will only regenerate code and compile it if necessary, but will always regenerate assets.
 This is generally faster than a full reimport and is the same as clicking on 'Import' on the prompt Unreal shows you when you've exported.
 - **Regenerate Assets**: This option will only regenerate the articy assets based on the current import data asset and compiled code.

 # Using the API

 Now that the importer is installed and your project data is imported you can start working on your project.
-Here are some quick tips at what to look for so you won't go in completely blind:
+Here are some quick tips on what to look for so you won't go in completely blind:

 ## Assigning an ArticyRef